Saturate/LazyFrog/README.md

 ### Quick start (Chrome/Brave/Edge)
 1. **Get the extension**
-   - Use a prebuilt file from `extension/artifacts/` (look for the latest `autosupper-*.crx` or `autosupper-*.zip`).
+   - Use a prebuilt file from `extension/artifacts/` (look for the latest `lazyfrog-*.crx` or `lazyfrog-*.zip`).
    - Or load the development build from `extension/dist/`.
 2. **Install**
    - Go to `chrome://extensions`, enable Developer mode.
    - Either drag the `.crx` onto the page, or click “Load unpacked” and select the extracted folder (or `extension/dist/`).
 3. **Use it**
    - Open Reddit and navigate to a supported game page.
-   - Click the AutoSupper toolbar icon or use the in-page control panel.
+   - Click the LazyFrog toolbar icon or use the in-page control panel.
    - Press “Start” to begin automation.

 ### What you’ll see